ifxdb/PythonIfxDB/README.md

 ### Licensed under the Apache License, Version 2.0

 ## PythonIfxDB
-Informix Native Driver for Python is implementation of Python Database API Specification v2.0 for Informix Dynamic Server.
+Informix Python Driver is a high perfuming data access interface for Python application.
+This module has implementation of Python Database API Specification v2.0 for Informix Dynamic Server and also the Advance Features as extension.

 #### ifx_db
-This set of API contain advanced features defined by Informix such as calling stored procedures, metadata information etc. This database extension module is written in C language for better efficiency and performance.
+This set of API contains advanced features defined by Informix.
+This database extension module is written in C language for better efficiency and performance while maintaining cross platform support.

 #### ifx_db_dbi (coming soon)
 This set of API implements Python Database API Specification v2.0.
 Focus on this set of API is the compatibility with the spec that comes with the cost on functionality though.
 Application comply with the spec may be able to switch heterogeneous databases providing similar set of spec level compliance API.

 ### Project status: Alpha
 Most of ifx_db driver functionality is fully functional; we are in the process of adding documentation, tests cases and examples.
 There is a chance API spec might change by the time we arrive public beta.